marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 ## Determining the Initial State

-When a component begins initialization, before the `setup` method is called, data is collected, merged, and assigned to `this.state`.
+When a component begins initialization, data regarding its state is collected, merged, and saved.
 In reverse order of priority, the data is collected from the following three sources:

 1\.
 The [`defaultState`](../api/component.md#defaultstate) from the class definition.